marmishaw14/marmishaw14/README.md

 ## About Me 🧠

 Learning how to work with AI agents, data analysis/ML, and becoming a solid full stack developer.

-I'm also exploring full-stack observability and enhancing my homelab abilities!
+I'm also exploring full-stack observability and gaining more experience with DevOps and homelabbing.

 Seeking Fall 2026 SWE Internships